G. de P. — Will the meeting please come to order. Has anyone any question to ask?

 Student — Perhaps some of the others here remember something about it.
 I made a little note of it at the time.

-Student — Professor, may I ask that we have the answer to the question concerning initiations at the winter solstice?
+Student — May we have the answer to the question concerning initiations at the winter solstice?

 G. de P. — Yes.
 Will you kindly state your question again?

 Student — Can you tell us something more about the period of initiation which takes place at this time of the year as I understand it?
 Is there not something more in the fact that so many of the great teachers have been born at this time of the year, than the mere fact of its being the winter solstice time?

 G. de P. — How do you know that the teachers were born (physically born is what you have in mind), at the season of the winter solstice?
 I will tell you that it has reference to the mystical birth; and it is this mystical birth, achieved through initiation, which took place in the middle of the winter period.
 The supreme initiatory cycle takes place when the Sun, and Mercury, and Venus, and the Moon, and the Earth are in syzygy, as the astronomers say, in a straight line as it were; that is to say a straight line from the Sun would pass through or very close to each of the other bodies mentioned.

 Why was this combination of time and circumstance perpetuated as the time of the supreme initiation?
 I can tell you this: the Sun is a divine being.
 It is constantly throwing forth from itself currents of physical and vital power, as well as spiritual and psychological energies; and when a number of planets are in line, the influences received from the Sun are colored by the vitality, the vital and other powers, inherent in each planet.

 Now, as regards the Moon.
 The Moon on this occasion must be new, not full.
 That is to say the Earth must be the outermost of the celestial bodies that I have spoken of, the Sun must be the most distant, Mercury must come next, then Venus, then the Moon, and then the Earth.